Skip to content

 Answer: 28 years, from August 13, 1961 to November 9, 1989.

-Why it stumps people: The construction date surprises people.
-The Wall went up in 1961, not at the end of WWII in 1945.
-Sixteen years passed between Germany’s division and the physical barrier.
-Players who know the fall (1989) often guess the Wall stood for 40+ years because they anchor to 1945.
+The shock is the start date, not the end.
+The Wall went up in 1961, not at the close of WWII in 1945.
+Sixteen years sat between Germany’s division and the physical barrier.
+Anyone who remembers the fall (1989) but anchors the start to 1945 ends up guessing 40+ years of standing wall.

 28. What was the shortest war in recorded history?
 (Medium)